 MS students may apply for teaching assistantships after accepting admission to the program.
 Teaching assistant (TA) positions normally include a monthly salary plus a significant subsidy to offset nearly the full cost of fees; Masters students are responsible for paying the remaining balance of fees plus non-resident tuition, if applicable.
 International students must pass an English Language Proficiency Certification Exam before being eligible to be hired as a TA.
 Masters students are encouraged to pursue their research interests and should ask faculty and other researchers about the possibility of a research assistantship, which may pay salary, fees, and tuition.

 More information for International students

 - Students with a spoken TOEFL score of 22 or below will not be permitted to take the certification exam until they have completed formal English proficiency training.
 All students in this category will have their TA applications marked as ineligible until they have satisfied the requirement.
 Students who fall into this category may obtain the required English language proficiency skills through courses offered in the English Language Institute and the English as a Second Language (ESL) Program.
+Conversely, students in this category may choose to retake the TOEFL exam and score within the eligible range for testing (≥ 23) or for employment (≥ 26).
 For more information, please see the Graduate Division's policy here and a helpful FAQ guide from the Teaching + Learning Commons here.

 - Students who are being hired for the first time and who do not yet have a social security number must apply for one through the International Students & Programs Office.